parmes/parmes/blog/about.rst

 that I would like to share and write about.
 Some of those are included in the Navigation area.

-`Here you will find a profile related to my education and work. <http://www.linkedin.com/in/tkoziara>`_ My other website, about waking up from the experience of separation, `can be found here. <http://m21s.tk>`_ Parmes website is written using `Sphinx <http://www.sphinx-doc.org>`_ generator, `alabaster <http://alabaster.readthedocs.io>`_ theme, and `ablog <http://ablog.readthedocs.io>`_ extension.
+`Here you will find a profile related to my education and work. <http://www.linkedin.com/in/tkoziara>`_ A blog about waking up from the experience of separation `can be found here. <http://m21s.tk>`_ Parmes website is written using `Sphinx <http://www.sphinx-doc.org>`_ generator, `alabaster <http://alabaster.readthedocs.io>`_ theme, and `ablog <http://ablog.readthedocs.io>`_ extension.